Imaginary Crimes: Plot

 The following morning, police arrive at the Weiler residence with a warrant for Ray.
 Greta is subsequently taken by child services, as Sonya, though now eighteen, does not have legal guardianship of her.
 Meanwhile, Ray arrives in Reno with Eddie, where he begins planning new schemes, but is remorseful of leaving his daughters behind.
 He drives back to Portland from Reno in the middle of the night, and returns to find his house empty.
 In the morning, Ray visits the home of the judge overseeing his case, and pleads that he protect Sonya and Greta from having to testify.

 A day later, Sonya attends her high school graduation from Edgemont Academy.
 After the ceremony, she apologizes to Mr. Webster for her father's actions, and tells him she plans on working a summer job to repay him.
 Moments later, Ray and Greta arrive at the graduation, escorted in a police car.
 Ray gifts Sonya an expensive writing pen as a graduation gift.
 In a voiceover narration, Sonya recounts the events of the years after, in which she raised Greta while her father served his prison sentence; after his release, he continued to be obsessed with business opportunities, particularly ones involving metals, ore, and space technology of the time.
 Some years later, Ray went into the mountains on an excursion, and froze to death.

 Production

 Filming took place in Portland, Oregon in the fall of 1993.

 Release

 Imaginary Crimes was given a limited theatrical release in the United States in October 1994, earning a total of $89,611 at the U.S. box office.

 Critical response

 John Griffin of the Montreal Gazette praised the film for its performances, which he characterized as "uniformly amazing."
-In his review, Griffin also chastised the film's distributor, Warner Bros., for giving it a limited release, writing: "The biggest crime associated with Imaginary Crimes is that you'll probably never see it."
+In his review, Griffin also chastised the film's distributor, Warner Bros.
+Pictures, for giving it a limited release, writing: "The biggest crime associated with Imaginary Crimes is that you'll probably never see it."
 The Philadelphia Daily Newss Gary Thompson noted this in his review, observing that large studios did not know how to properly market familial dramas of this nature, describing it as "unrelentingly downbeat" and "thoughtfully made."